stark1tty/SedMob/docs/data-models.md

 ### GrainClastic

 Clastic grain size scale with phi values.
+Each bed stores a base and top grain size to represent grading within the bed.
+Note: the model does not handle multiple fining-upward or coarsening-upward sequences within a single bed (see [Wolniewicz, 2014](https://doi.org/10.1016/j.cageo.2014.02.004), Table 1).

 | Column | Type    | Constraints | Description                   |
 | ------ | ------- | ----------- | ----------------------------- |